 If you are enrolled in the Fall Clay Project, you can pick up your first camp material kit at this event!

 COST: In order to promote economic justice, Art in the Garden uses a sliding scale fee.
 There is a $5 – $20 suggested donation for families.

-Register HERE for the Fall Clay Project (Virtual Family Camp)
+Fall Clay Project (Virtual Family Camp) (registration full)